All Infertility Services

-How to Avoid a Fraudulent Egg Donor Agency
+How to Avoid a Fraudulent Egg Donor or Surrogate Agency

 Here are some helpful general articles which explain how to avoid scams and fraudulent agencies:

-Based on past fraudulent agency tactics, here are some actions that you can do to avoid scam agencies.
+Based on past fraudulent agency tactics, as well as the above tips, here are some actions that you can do to avoid agency scams.

 1. Carefully review escrow company issues